 Consistency is an important factor when it comes to translation services.

 This particularly applies to legal, medical, accounting, or technical translations.
-Needless to say that even a single letter can lead to disastrous consequences or even a loss of life.
+Needless to say, even a single letter can lead to disastrous consequences or even loss of life.

 Agencies use different memory and translation management tools in order to standardize the output and make sure that the entire team uses the same terminology.
-Proofreading also comes with a set of guidelines that are followed.
+Proofreading also comes with a set of guidelines to follow.

-The processes that were mentioned above also rest assured that your translation is accurate, consistent, and superb.
+The processes that were mentioned above also guarantee that your translation is accurate, consistent, and high quality.

-An in-house team would have to take all these components and resources into consideration, which would require additional expenses and time to develop the processes.
+An in-house team would have to take all these components and resources into consideration, meaning additional expenses and time to develop the processes.

-Small and medium-sized businesses can need all the support they can get when expanding globally.
-Opting to outsource translation services is a decision that can save you a lot of time and money while making sure that the quality of your localization is top-notch.
+Small and medium-sized businesses need all the support they can get when expanding globally.
+Opting to outsource translations to an expert language service provider is a decision that can save you a lot of time and money while making sure that the quality of your localization is top-notch.